norech/epitech.js/README.md

 ##### `solveModuleUrl({ scolaryear, module, instance }): ActivityUrl`

-Get the module route using the provided informations.
+Get the module route using the provided information.

 ##### `solveActivityUrl({ scolaryear, module, instance, activity }): ActivityUrl`

-Get the activity route using the provided informations.
+Get the activity route using the provided information.

 ##### `solveProjectUrl({ scolaryear, module, instance, activity }): ProjectUrl`

-Get the project route using the provided informations.
+Get the project route using the provided information.

 ##### `getRequestProvider(): IntraRequestProvider`